 Past performance of a fund is not a guide to future returns.
 The price of shares and any income from them can go down as well as up and there is the possibility of a loss to your original investment.

 The levels of taxation and of relief from taxation will depend upon individual circumstances.

 There may be a variation in the performance between funds with similar objectives due to the different assets selected.

-Geographic concentration: Funds focused on a specific country or geographic region can carry greater risk than portfolios that are more internationally diverse.
+Geographic concentration: Funds that have a strong focus on a particular country or region, can carry a higher risk than funds with a more diversified portfolio.

 Legal/tax: Arising from a change in legal/tax regulations or the application of them.

 Liquidity: During difficult market conditions, securities may become more difficult to sell and buy at a desired price.